In This Blog:

 Enter the data entry operator.

-What Does A Data Entry Operator Do?
+What Does A Data Entry Operator Do (What Is Offline Data Entry)?

 A data entry operator is responsible for collecting data from several sources—including forms, applications, and company files.